 That was the question posed by nearly every client I worked with over the past several years to choose a consumer loan origination system.
-We all figured it would happen sooner or later, and now it has – by Thoma Bravo, which, as part of the deal, merged MeridianLink with CRIF Lending Solutions’ ACTion, Synergy and Achieve divisions.
+We all figured it would happen sooner or later, and now it has – by Thoma Bravo, a private equity investment firm, part of the deal was to merge MeridianLink with CRIF Lending Solutions’ ACTion, Synergy, and Achieve divisions.
 With its investment in Hyland (i.e., OnBase) and its more notable flip of Digital Insight from Intuit to NCR, Thoma Bravo is no stranger to this market.

-In July 2017, Binh Dang, CEO of MeridianLink from 2000 to October 2016 and a co-founder and former president of MeridianLink dba LendingQB, sought a court-ordered dissolution of MeridianLink.
-That dispute (speculatively) set off a chain of events that ultimately led to the Thoma Bravo announcement last week.
+In July 2017, Binh Dang, co-founder of MeridianLink and CEO until 2016, sought a court-ordered dissolution of MeridianLink that set off a chain of events that ultimately led to the Thoma Bravo acquisition announcement last week.

 GonzoLender is here today to talk about what this latest development in the lending space means.

 The biggest vendor in the space just got a little bigger.
 The fact that MeridianLink Tim Nguyen is a co-founder, major investor and CEO of the new company says a lot.
 But, even though Nguyen’s all-in commitment is encouraging, no amount of scale or capital will change the fact that MeridianLink’s customer service reputation has suffered greatly in recent years.
 The company has been viewed as inflexible to client requests and enhancement demands, and the new owners need to ensure an upgraded client focus accompanies all the buzz.

 Add organizational and expansion challenges to the potential complications of competing products, priorities and R&D, and we can expect more growing pains ahead for this company that touts itself as a “technology company first.”